Decoding the Dream Feeding Method

 When can I start dream feeding my baby?

-A great thing about dream feeding is that there are no hard and fast rules.
+A great thing about knowing when to start dream feeding is that there are no hard and fast rules.
 Every baby is different, and in the early weeks, they probably won’t have a sleep schedule at all.
 Newborns usually sleep in sporadic spurts, ranging from 1-4 hours.

 Around 1-4 months old, baby sleep schedules become more predictable as they can sleep for 3-4 hour periods more regularly.
 This is commonly when most parents decide to introduce a dream feed.